For a Few Dollars More: Plot

 Manco and Mortimer break into the strongbox and hide the money, only to be caught immediately afterward and beaten up.
 Mortimer has secured the strongbox lock, however, and Indio believes that the money is still there.
 Later that night, Indio instructs his lieutenant, Niño, to use a knife belonging to Cuchillo to kill the man guarding Manco and Mortimer.
 Once Niño has freed the prisoners, Indio reveals that he knew they were bounty hunters all along and executes Cuchillo for supposedly betraying the gang.
-Indio orders the rest of his men to bring back Manco and Mortimer, hoping they will all kill each other and he and Niño can split the money just between themselves.
-However, Groggy realizes the scheme and, after killing Niño, forces Indio to open the strongbox, which is found to be empty.
+Indio orders the rest of his men to bring back Manco and Mortimer, hoping they will all kill each other and Niño and he can split the money just between themselves.
+However, Groggy realizes the scheme, and after killing Niño, forces Indio to open the strongbox, which is found to be empty.

-Eventually, after he and Manco kill the bandits, Mortimer calls out Indio while revealing his full name.
-Mortimer shoots Groggy as he runs for cover but is disarmed by Indio, who plays the pocket watch while challenging the bounty hunter to regain his weapon and kill him when the music ends.
+Eventually, after Manco and he kill the bandits, Mortimer calls out Indio while revealing his full name.
+Mortimer shoots Groggy as he runs for cover, but is disarmed by Indio, who plays the pocket watch while challenging the bounty hunter to regain his weapon and kill him when the music ends.
 As the music ends, the same tune begins from an identical pocket watch that Manco had pilfered from Mortimer.
-Manco gives his gunbelt and pistol to Mortimer, saying, "Now we start."
+Manco gives his gun belt and pistol to Mortimer, saying, "Now we start."
 When the music ends, Mortimer shoots first, killing Indio.

 Mortimer retrieves the watch from Indio's hand, and Manco remarks on Mortimer's resemblance to the woman in the vignette photo inside the watch cover.
-Mortimer reveals that he is her brother (father in the Spanish dubbing) and, with his revenge complete, declines his share of the bounty and leaves.
+Mortimer reveals that he is her brother (father in the Spanish dubbing), and with his revenge complete, declines his share of the bounty and leaves.
 Manco tosses the bodies of Indio and his men into a wagon, finally adding Groggy's body after killing him, and rides off to collect the bounties on them all, briefly pausing to recover the stolen money from its hiding place.